-- 1rst July 2011: Directive published in OJ - ✓ 21 July 2011: Directive entered into force - √ 19 December 2012: Level 2 Regulation published in OJ, applicable on the same date - 22 July 2013: Entry into application of the Directive (deadline for transposition), Level 2 applicable on the same date - ✓ 22 July 2014: Deadline for (existing) AIFM to be compliant with AIFMD - √ 8 October 2014: ESMA's guidelines on reporting obligations under AIFMD apply - √ 30 October 2018: Amendments of Level 2 on safekeeping duties of depositories - 10 January 2020: Publication of KPMG report on the functionning of AIFMD - ✓ 1rst April 2020: Entry into application of the new safekeeping duties of depositaries: Delegated Regulation 2018/1618 - √ 10 June 2020: Publication by the European Commission of its report (10 pages) on the functioning of the AIFMD - ✓ September 2020: the Commission is expected to launch a Consultation Paper on the review of AIFMD
+- ✓ 1rst July 2011: Directive published in OJ - ✓ 21 July 2011: Directive entered into force - ✓ 19 December 2012: Level 2 Regulation published in OJ, applicable on the same date - ✓ 22 July 2013: Entry into application of the Directive (deadline for transposition), Level 2 applicable on the same date - ✓ 22 July 2014: Deadline for (existing) AIFM to be compliant with AIFMD - ✓ 8 October 2014: ESMA's guidelines on reporting obligations under AIFMD apply - ✓ 30 October 2018: Amendments of Level 2 on safekeeping duties of depositories - ✓ 10 January 2020: Publication of KPMG report, mandated by the European Commission, on the functioning of AIFMD.
+AIFMD provisions are assessed as having achieved their main objectives.
+Some areas will require further analysis such as diverging interpretations rules by National Authorities and some overlap in reporting requirements with other European rules - ✓ 1rst April 2020: Entry into application of the new safekeeping duties of depositaries: Delegated Regulation 2018/1618 - ✓ 10 June 2020: Publication by the European Commission of its own report (10 pages) on the functioning of the AIFMD for the co-legislators (the Council and the Parliament) on the impact of the Directive on AIFs, AIFMs and investors.
+This report confirmed that the objectives of AIFMD have been achieved. - ✓ 18 August 2020: ESMA sent a letter to the Commission to recommend topics to prioritize in AIMF review such as the harmonization of AIFMD and UCITS regime, delegation and substance, liquidity management tools, leverage, the AIFMD reporting regime and data use, the harmonization of supervision of cross-border entities and the study of benefits and risks of a depositary passport. - ✓ 22 October 2020: The Commission launched a consultation on the review of AIFMD.
+The consultation focused on the following 7 areas: - I. Functioning of the AIFMD regulatory framework, scope and authorisation requirements - II.
+Investor protection - a) investor classification and investor access - b) depositary regime - c) transparency and conflicts of interest - d) valuation rules - III.
+International relations - IV.
+Financial stability - a) macroprudential tools - b) supervisory reporting requirements - c) leverage - V. Investing in private company - VI.
+Sustainability / ESG - VII.
+Miscellaneous - ✓ Answers to the consultation were required by 29 January 2021.